chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

 ## Motivation

 To everyone's surprise, I am a regular reader of [fivethirtyeight.com](https://fivethirtyeight.com/) (_a murmur of gasps ripples through the readership as the old ladies clutch their pearls_). [**Neil Paine**](https://twitter.com/neil_paine) wrote a great piece on why Football statistics are [so difficult](https://fivethirtyeight.com/features/what-analytics-can-teach-us-about-the-beautiful-game/) back in 2014.
 The take home message of that article is that football statistics are really in their infancy compared to most other sports.
-There are good tools now to [predict club matches](https://projects.fivethirtyeight.com/soccer-predictions/), but developing an all-in-one measure for individual players similar to those for MLB or NBA remains elusive.
+There are good tools available now to [predict club matches](https://projects.fivethirtyeight.com/soccer-predictions/), but developing an all-in-one measure for individual players, similar to those for MLB or NBA, remains elusive.

-However, [recently](https://www.sports-reference.com/blog/2018/06/fbref-com-launches-today/) Sports Reference launched [FBref.com](https://fbref.com/) containing a great collection of statistics on all the major Football leagues.
+However, [recently](https://www.sports-reference.com/blog/2018/06/fbref-com-launches-today/) Sports Reference launched [FBref.com](https://fbref.com/), containing a great collection of statistics on all the major Football leagues.
 Anyone familiar with advanced sports statistics and blogs will tell you that SR has been an invaluable collection of resources to the community for years.
 I am hoping that this new resource will be the same for Football statistics.

 _Is that your goal?
 To develop a revolutionizing player performance metric for the most popular sport in the world?_